chipzm/Stanford-ML/README.md

 # Stanford-ML
 Machine Learning by Stanford University - Andrew N G. This repository contains all the programming assignments associated with the course.

+The assignments are done in MATLAB.